 Along the way, there were several cottages that sell foods and drinks.
 I was expecting higher prices, you know, mountain tax.
 But I was pleasingly surprised that the prices were pretty much the same as any other place.
 We got some beer and ice-cream on our way down.

-Interesting feature of Eye of the sea beer is that they add raspberry syrup to the beer.
-In my opinion, is still taste like normal beer but costs more.
+An interesting feature of Eye of the sea beer is that they add raspberry syrup to the beer.
+In my opinion, it still tastes like normal beer but costs more.

 We were lucky that the weather was just right for the tour.
 Not hot- not cold.
 Just right.

 Also, toyi-toyi toilets were on 3 different stops along that 9 km so you don’t need to worry about that either.

 It’s a pretty easy and modern hike.

 The noise was the most noticeable.
 Everyone chatting and laughing basically just having a good time.
 Kinda odd in the middle of the woods.

 On one hand, I’m glad so many people are discovering the natural beauty of Hight Tatras.
 On the other hand, some of them could learn to behave.

 The eye of the sea is incredibly large and it’s possible to walk all around it but we did not do it.
 There were people everywhere an eye could see.
 Once we found our spot we just chilled like the rest of the people and prepared for our way down.
 This time on our own without horses.

 The sight was breathtaking.
 Makes you feel so small yet part of something huge.